User1m/boogle/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies
+* Pull this repo

-* Configuration
+* run 'bundle install'

-* Database creation

-* Database initialization

-* How to run the test suite
+* run 'rake db:setup'

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* run 'rails s'

+* open browser and go to localhost:3000

+* test by hitting the search endpoint